jpcposts/jpcposts.github.io/_posts/2023/2023-11-16-installing_using_homebrew.md

    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
    ```

 After the installation, you may need to configure the current shell environment with the necessary variables and settings to interact with Homebrew.
-If you do, you will be notiied in the terminal, so pay close attention to the notes in the terminal after the Homebrew installation is complete.
+If you do, you will be notified in the terminal, so pay close attention to the notes in the terminal after the Homebrew installation is complete.

 Run the following command to set the correct variables :